AllanOrt/Car-game/README.md

 # Car-game

 This is a retro arcade-style racing game made in Python.
 Move with WASD or the arrow keys.
 Steer extra by holding Shift.
+Have fun!

 This is a modified version of OneLoneCoder's Retro Arcade Racing Game.
 Original project: https://github.com/OneLoneCoder/Javidx9/blob/master/ConsoleGameEngine/SmallerProjects/OneLoneCoder_RetroArcadeRacer.cpp